Open menu

 Attributes (like a product name, description, color, weight, or SKU) largely define the relevance of search results.

-For instance, we’ve prioritized a description over a name.
-When a visitor types “trenchcoat”, a search engine will firstly showcase products with this word in descriptions, not in product names.
-Will results be accurate enough?
+For instance, we've prioritized a description over a name.
+When a visitor types “trenchcoat”, a search engine will first showcase products with this word in descriptions, not in product names.
+Will the results be accurate enough?
 Not as much as we would like them to be.

 That’s why it’s essential to prioritize attributes correctly (in the standard settings, the weight of all attributes will be the same).
 We advise you to give the highest priority to product names.